 Section 303(d) of the Federal Clean Water Act and 40 CFR Part 130 require states to identify waters which would still be impaired, even after the appropriate technology has been applied to point sources and requires best management practices are in place for nonpoint sources.
 Waterbodies that do not meet water quality standards after this evaluation are placed on Category 5 of the Integrated Waterbody List.
 The 2012 Integrated Report was submitted to EPA Region 3 for approval of Category 5 on January 29, 2013.
-EPA will issue its decision on approving the list Spring of 2013.
+On May 9, 2012, EPA issued their approval of DEP's 2012 Integrated Report, which did not include an impairment designation of the lower Susquehanna River.